MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Introduction

-As we focus on multi-task time series forecasting, there is an immediate connection to the study of multiple curves, or functional data analysis (FDA).
-As iniatially proposed in \cite{RiceEstimatingMeanCovariance1991}, it is possible to model and learn mean and covariance structures simultaneously in this context.
-We also refer to the monographs \citep{RamsayFunctionalDataAnalysis2005,FerratyNonparametricFunctionalData2006}.
-In particular, these books introduced several usual ways to model a set of functional objects in frequentist frameworks, for example by using a decomposition in a basis of functions (such as B-splines, wavelets, Fourier).
+As we focus on multi-task time series forecasting, a connection can be drawn to the study of multiple curves, or functional data analysis (FDA).
+As initially proposed in \cite{RiceEstimatingMeanCovariance1991}, it is possible to model and learn mean and covariance structures simultaneously in this context.
+We refer to the monographs \cite{RamsayFunctionalDataAnalysis2005} and \cite{FerratyNonparametricFunctionalData2006} for a comprehensive introduction to FDA.
+In particular, these books introduced several usual ways for modelling a set of functional objects in frequentist frameworks, for example by using a decomposition in a basis of functions (such as B-splines, wavelets, Fourier).
+This kind of B-splines decomposition was used in \cite{ShiGaussianProcessFunctional2007} for modelling the mean function in a generative model that somehow resembles ours.
 Subsequently, some Bayesian alternatives were developed in \cite{ThompsonBayesianModelSparse2008}, and \cite{CrainiceanuBayesianFunctionalData2010}.

 \paragraph{Our contributions} ~